oryoxorki-dev/DaanPH/README.md

 ---

-## Development Goals

-Future development focuses on:

-* Expanding transportation coverage across the Philippines
-* Improving route-search accuracy
-* Improving fare estimation
-* Expanding offline map coverage
-* Supporting additional transportation modes
-* Improving place and landmark search
-* Improving routing performance
-* Expanding provincial coverage
-* Improving the overall commuter experience

----

 ## Project Status

 **Active Development**

-DaanPH is an actively developed project.
+DaanPH is an actively developed application.
 Transportation coverage, routing capabilities, datasets, and application features may continue to change as the project evolves.

 ---

-## About the Project
+## About DaanPH

 DaanPH is an independent software project built in the Philippines with the goal of making public transportation easier to understand and navigate.

 The project combines mobile development, geographic data, transportation data, offline databases, and route-search algorithms into a single commuter-focused application.

+---

+## Download

+The latest Android APK is available in the project's **GitHub Releases**.

 ---